There’s a new sensation a fabulous creation

 Bored with the beguine the samba isn’t your scene

-The samba isn’t your scene: ‘The Samba’ is a vivacious dance, lively, rhythmical, colorful – if you don’t like the Samba you must be practically comatose.
-No, not our “scene” say the disaffected kids of tomorrow.
+‘The Samba’ is a vivacious dance, lively, rhythmical, colorful, yet – not our “scene” say the kids of tomorrow.

 ‘Virginia Plan’ identified the the rise of youth culture by addressing teens directly: you’re so sheer/you’re so chic/teenage rebel of the week.
-VP showed the teenager as representing the new future, undergoing change from childhood to adulthood, yet lacking in depth (all surface) and infinitely disposable and replaceable.
-This insightful but cynical view articulates both the need for change and the anxiety as to what this new thing may actually be or look like (So me and you, just we two/got to reach for something new).
-This is the road Ferry was on in the early 70s: Roxy and Bowie were aware they were spearheading a shift in youth culture that was embracing a more open sexuality and a revolt against entrenched British norms.
-But both singers were equally concerned about the effect this would have on themselves and society – Bowie saw the outcome as the ruination of the youth and culture (“this ain’t rock n’ roll – this is genocide!”), while Ferry examined the social degradation via literary Romanticism, classic art, and the lessons contained in the The Great Gatsby.
-Add to this mix the cultural and musical anarchist Mr. Brian Peter George St John le Baptiste de la Salle Eno (ie., Brian Eno) who was very keen to dismantle the very idea of “aesthetic perfection” and you can understand that the idea of the “new” was paramount to the Roxy Music aesthetic.
+‘VP’ showed the teenager as representing the new future, undergoing change from childhood to adulthood, yet lacking in depth (all surface) and infinitely disposable and replaceable.
+This insightful but cynical view articulates both the need for change and the anxiety as to what this new thing may actually be or look like (Got to reach for something new).
+This was the problem Ferry was tackling in the early 70s: Roxy and Bowie were aware they were spearheading a shift in youth culture that was embracing a more open sexuality and a revolt against entrenched British norms.
+But of equal concern was that, after you smash it up, where do you go next, and who is going to run the show.
+Bowie understood the connection between power, mass communications and popular entertainment “this ain’t rock n’ roll – this is genocide!“.
+Ferry preferred to examine the problem of The New Order via the examples of literary Romanticism, classic art, and the lessons contained in the The Great Gatsby.
 Listen to Jon Savage, author of the excellent England’s Dreaming, describe the impulse of the late 70s teenage revolution and note the similarities to the milieu of Roxy’s early years: